zenml-io/blog.zenml.io/_posts/2022-12-16-month-of-mlops-third-prize-cheque-easy.md

 We all know ZenML has been creating a lot of buzz in the MLOps space, offering all the necessary components you'd require to setup production ready MLOps pipelines.
 So naturally, when I saw they're hosting a [Month of MLOps competition](https://zenml.notion.site/ZenML-s-Month-of-MLOps-Competition-Announcement-3c59f628447c48f1944035de85ff1a5f/), I couldn't resist the temptation to participate and use it as a medium to learn all about ZenML.

 For the competition, I decided to take up a real world business problem - building the MLOps solution to support a ML driven cheque processing system and defined that as my problem statement.
-Of course, a ML cheque processing system could have several different components but since I wanted to participate as an individual in this competition, I decided to restrict the scope of the system to the extraction of important entities from a cheque such as -- payee name, amount in words, amount in figures, bank name, cheque date, etc
+Of course, a ML driven cheque processing system could have several different components but since I wanted to participate as an individual in this competition, I decided to restrict the scope of the system to the extraction of important entities from a cheque such as -- payee name, amount in words, amount in figures, bank name, cheque date, etc
-I thought of leveraging a new transformer model called (Donut - **Do**cument **Un**derstanding **T**ransformer)[https://arxiv.org/abs/2111.15664] for the extraction of the data instead of relying on traditional slow, expensive and slightly outdated OCR based techniques.
+I thought of leveraging a new transformer model called (Donut - **Do**cument **Un**derstanding **T**ransformer)[https://arxiv.org/abs/2111.15664] for the extraction of the data instead of relying on traditional (slow and expensive) OCR based techniques.
 I thought building the MLOps pipelines for such a solution would be a good test of ZenML's capabilities for solving real-world problems.

 In case, you want to know more about the business problem or ML algorithm choice aspects of the solution, please refer to my [blog](https://medium.com/@shivalikasingh95/chequeeasy-banking-with-transformers-f49fb05960d3) on Medium for a more detailed explanation.